tuxvador/arch-encrypted-install/README.md

 ### arch-encrypted-install

 I made a small install script to ease the installation of arch linux with encryption enabled on any computer.
 The script automatically partitions the disk and install useful packages.
-User interaction in only needed to specify the cryptoLUKS password and specify the drive where to install arch linux.
+User interaction is only needed to specify the cryptoLUKS password and specify the drive where to install arch linux.

 Please fill free to contribute.